shkolnick-kun/crazy_cpm/README.md

 ### Visualization

-The library generates professional network diagrams using Graphviz:
+The library generates network diagrams using Graphviz:
 ```python

 # Generate and save visualization